Flag of the Netherlands: Flags of former colonies of the Kingdom of the Netherlands

+Dutch West India Company

 New Holland (Brazil)

-The flag of New Holland, also known as the flag of Dutch Brazil, was the flag used by the Dutch West India Company for the territories that were under its control in Brazil from 1630 until 1654.
+The flag of Dutch Brazil, or New Holland, also known as the flag of Dutch Brazil, was the flag used by the Vereenigde West-Indische Compagnie (English: Dutch West India Company) for the territories that were under its control in Brazil from 1630 until 1654.

 The flag consists of three horizontal stripes in the colours of the flag of the Republic of the Seven United Netherlands (red, white and blue) and it displays a monogram on the central stripe and a crown on the upper stripe, both gold-coloured.
 The origin of the monogram as well as its initials and its meaning is not known.

+New Netherland (United States)

+The orange-white-blue Prince's Flag directly inspired historical and modern day flags in the former Dutch colony of New Netherland in what is today the East Coast of the United States.
+The colony of New Netherland used the Statenvlag of the Dutch Republic, and was one of the territories under control of the Dutch West India Company.
+The flag of New York City, originally called New Amsterdam, was designed after the Prince's Flag.
+Furthermore, the flags of other counties, cities, and institutions in this region are designed after the Prince's Flag, such as Albany (originally Beverwijck), Schenectady County, New York, and Jersey City.

+Dutch East India Company

 Netherlands East Indies

 For the majority of the existence of the Netherlands East Indies the flag of the Vereenigde Oost-Indische Compagnie (English: Dutch East India Company) was used.
-When the VOC became bankrupt and was formally dissolved in 1800. its possessions and debt were taken over by the government of the Batavian Republic.
+When the VOC became bankrupt and was formally dissolved in 1800, its possessions and debt were taken over by the government of the Batavian Republic.
 The VOC's territories became the Netherlands East Indies and were expanded over the course of the 19th century to include the whole of the Indonesian archipelago.
-As such the flag of the Batavian Republic and Kingdom of the Netherlands were used.
+As such, the flag of the Batavian Republic and Kingdom of the Netherlands were used.

 The flag of the Netherlands has been said to be the origin of the Indonesian flag.
 To symbolise the intention of forcing out the Dutch, the Indonesian nationalists would rip apart the Dutch flag.
 They tore off the bottom third of the flag, and separated the red and white colours from the blue colour.

 Netherlands New Guinea

 The Morning Star flag (Bintang Kejora) represented the Netherlands New Guinea from 1 December 1961 until 1 October 1962 when the territory came under administration of the United Nations Temporary Executive Authority (UNTEA).
 The flag is commonly used by the West Papuan population including OPM (Organisasi Papua Merdeka; Free Papua Movement) supporters to rally self-determination human rights support and is popularly flown on 1 December each year in defiance of Indonesian domestic laws.
-The flag consists of a red vertical band along the hoist side, with a white five-pointed star in the center.
+The flag consists of a red vertical band along the hoist side, with a white five-pointed star in the centre.
 The flag was first raised on 1 December 1961 and used until the United Nations became the territory's administrator on 1 October 1962.

-Related flags

-Flags influenced by the flag of the Netherlands

-The flags below are influenced by the Dutch flag in colour use and design as a result of a shared history (as flags of former colonies) or economic relations, which is the case for the Russian flag.